From the Blog

 During the flu season, Anas Barb can be helpful as it is usually taken as a preventative for colds and flu.
 It can be taken fortnightly or monthly, depending on the susceptibility, or a dose when you’ve been in contact with a person who is unwell – a family member, a work colleague or someone who sneezes on you at the supermarket.

-Recently, I have formulated an immune supporting flower essence blend, called Bulletproof, that helps support a healthy functioning immune system at times of stress.
+It contains the Illawarra Flame Tree Essence which can build resilience, the Philotheca Essence which encourages healthy boundaries, and the Macrocarpa Essence which may support the adrenal glands at times of stress and support energy levels.
 I will often put seven drops of Bulletproof in my children's water bottles for school as a preventative and also during times of illness.

 Recent research is making links between how our diet impacts on the level of stress or inflammation in our body, and how stress/inflammation over an extended period of time can cause disease.
 The immune system cannot function effectively if the body is burdened with constant inflammation relating to food.
 Generally, the most common allergens are tree nuts, eggs, wheat and dairy.